How admins get support for Microsoft Intune

 - On the left, under Support, choose Service requests.
 Then you can review your requests.

-Our initial responses to service requests depend on the severity of the issue.
+Our initial responses to support requests depend on the severity of the issue.
 For the most severe issues, our first response for Professional customers is within two hours.
 For Premier Support customers, the response varies according to your support agreement.
-These are cases where:
+A case is most severe when:

 - One or more services aren’t accessible or are unusable.

 - Production, operations, or deployment deadlines are severely affected, or there will be a severe impact on production or profitability.